shray23/Sneaker/README.md

-Have made a basic sneaker app which consists of 3 screens screen 1 -> Dashboard screen which shows list of items screen 2 -> Detail screen which shows the selected item in detail screen 3 -> Cart screen, which shows the items added in the cart
+Have made a basic sneaker app which consists of 3 screens screen 1 -> Dashboard screen which shows list of items which can be searched based on title screen 2 -> Detail screen which shows the selected item in detail screen 3 -> Cart screen, which shows the items added in the cart